xuankimtran/docs-1/pages/katalon-analytics/docs/user-management.md

 ## Transfer team ownership to the existing team member

-The Owner and Admin of a team can transfer the ownership of an Owner to another existing team member.
+The Owner of a team can transfer the ownership to another existing team member.

 * Select a team, under **Users** tab, and search for the target user to assign the **Owner** role.